Mateget/pixelmon-ranking/readme.md

  - Pickup
  - fishing

-You may enconter issues trying this feel free to report issues
+You may enconter issues trying this feel free to report them